-- 24.1 BDMAT is working towards being a cashless organisation with all payments for catering, school trips, uniforms and other ancillary sales processed through an online payments portal. - 24.2 On rare occassions where schools need to take cash payments these must be recoded on a daily basis by a member of the school office team (not the person involved in cash collection) andreconciled to the receipts.
+- 24.1 BDMAT is working towards being a cashless organisation with all payments for catering, school trips, uniforms and other ancillary sales processed through an online payments portal. - 24.2 On rare occasions where schools need to take cash payments these must be recorded on a daily basis by a member of the school office team (not the person involved in cash collection) and reconciled to the receipts.
 The cash totals need to be entered onto the banking sheet.
-Cash can be kept in the safe for up to a month or the safe limit (£5,000) prior to banking.
-As a minimum cash must always be banked at the end of each half term and not left in the safe over school holidays. - 24.2 Headteachers will need to carry out a risk assessment on the banking of cash to determine whether a cash collection service is required.
+Cash can be kept in the safe for up to a month and must be kept within the individual safe insurance limit (noted on the safe.
+As a minimum, cash must always be banked at the end of each half term and not left in the safe over school holidays. - 24.2 Headteachers will need to carry out a risk assessment on the banking of cash to determine whether a cash collection service is required.
 If the school does not have a cash collection service, then two members of school office staff will be required to take the cash to the bank.